 The original recipe used two large tins of salmon.
-I now make it using a combination of fresh and tinned, which I think gives a good result.
+I now make it using a combination of fresh and tinned.
+If preferred use just salmon.
 The butter and dill sauce is an optional addition.
 Not on the agenda if you’re watching cholesterol levels, but quite delicious.
 The cucumber salad is a perfect accompaniment.

 If you’re not sure what a Swiss roll tin looks like have a look at these images on Google.
 Mine is about 25x30cm.
 If your tin is bigger just roll out the pastry to about this size.